NativeScript/docs-v7/docs/core-concepts/navigation.md

 ## Navigation

 The [`Frame`](http://docs.nativescript.org/api-reference/classes/_ui_frame_.frame.html) class represents the logical unit that is responsible for navigation between different pages.
-An applicaiton can have single or multiple `Frame` instances depending on the busniess logic and requirments.
+An application can have single or multiple `Frame` instances depending on the business logic and requirements.

 ### Getting Frame reference

+The navigation in NativeScript is based on the `Frame` API and using `navigate` method of the wanted frame.
 To get a reference to the `Frame` instance you need use the following methods and arguments:

 - the [`topmost`](https://docs.nativescript.org/api-reference/modules/_ui_frame_#topmost) method from the `tns-core-modules/ui/frame` module.
 The  method returns the last navigated `Frame` instance or in case you are in a `TabView`, the currently selected tab item's `Frame` instance.
 For more complex cases or more control, you should use methods like `getFrameById` or the `frame` property of `Page` class.